zonneplan/KiBot/docs/source/configuration/sup_filters.rst

    *1N4001* when the variant in use is *V1*. |br|
    Note that this mechanism can be used to change a footprint, i.e. *VARIANT:Footprint* assigned with *Diode_SMD:D_0805_2012Metric* will change the footprint when *VARIANT* is in use.
-Of course the footprints should be similar, or your PCB will become invalid.
+Of course the footprints should be similar, or your PCB will become invalid. |br|

    -  Valid keys: